SinghAnuj29/SinghAnuj29/README.md

 - 👋 Hi, I’m @SinghAnuj29
 - 👀 I’m interested in Coding
 - 🌱 I’m currently persuing Computer Science Engineering From Mumbai University
-- 📫 How to reach me @anuj_z29 - insta id
+- 📫 Contact me :- anujsinghnov3@gmail.com

 <!---
 SinghAnuj29/SinghAnuj29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.